 If the deletedRegion property (§3.56.3) specifies a text region (§3.29.2) and the insertedContent property (§3.56.4) is present, then the insertedContent property SHOULD contain a text property (§3.3.2).

 If the deletedRegion property specifies a binary region (§3.29.3) and the insertedContent property is present, then the insertedContent property SHALL contain a binary property (§3.3.3).

+Although it is possible to construct a replacement object that neither removes nor adds any content, a replacement object SHOULD have a material effect on the target artifact, either because deletedRegion denotes a non-empty region to delete, or because insertedContent specifies non-empty content to insert, or both.

 deletedRegion property